-How to grow without leaving a downtown location that’s already maxed out?
-That was the challenge for the Community Food Co-op, whose commitment to building economic resiliency includes making its groceries and gathering spaces available within walking or biking distance for downtown residents.
+The question: how to grow without leaving a downtown location that’s already maxed out?
+That was the challenge for the Community Food Co-op, whose commitment to economic resiliency includes making both grocery and gathering spaces available within walking or biking distance for downtown residents.

-The answer?
-Think campus: make the building across the street work for the Co-op, and make downtown work a little better in the process.
+The answer: think campus—maintain accessibility by making the building across the street work for the Co-op.
 While the old automotive structure didn’t follow the “what makes a good downtown building” recipe, RMC’s solid-void design approach mitigates its flaws (blank walls, aloof presence) and celebrates its best features (warehouse form, elemental materials) with a welcoming new presence that now meets the street.
-The Connections Building is a new people place that supports the Co-op’s sustainability and program goals, while contributing to an increasingly vital corridor at downtown’s edge.
+The project includes a bakery kitchen, bakery retail space, classroom/community room, and office space.
+The new Connections Building is a people place that supports the Co-op’s sustainability and program goals, while contributing to an increasingly vital corridor at downtown’s edge.